cardboardci/dockerfiles/docs/www/conventions/user-and-group.md

 Docker images often are configured to run in the `root` user domain of an image.
 This kind of elevated access for processes inside the container is not necessary.
 The common scenario for these images is to run a command working off the contents of a mounted volume.

-Continuous integration services will often make use of the `--user` flag to use a reduced permission level for clusters.
+Continuous integration services will often make use of the `--user` flag to use a reduced permission level for execution.
 When running locally, the `--user` flag may not always be specified.
 In these cases, the cardboardci user acts as a user with minimum permissions to work with the `/workspace` directory.

 ## Verify the user